jlakkis/CarDEC_Codes/README.md

 2. Download the data from Box.
 3. Install all necessary packages.
 4. Run all evaluations.
-5. Run Rscripts to generate final figures.
+5. Run Rscripts to generate final plots.

 ## Clone this repository to your local machine